Sonic Advance

 Development began after Sega shifted its focus to third-party software development, due to the poor performance of the Dreamcast console.
 Sega recruited Dimps to lead development, making the game the first in the franchise developed by the studio.
 While Sonic Advance follows a similar style of gameplay to the Sega Genesis Sonic games, certain concepts and designs were reused from newer games such as Sonic Adventure (1998).
-The game has been ported to Nokia's N-Gage and Android devices, and is available on the Wii U via the Virtual Console in Japan.
+The game has been ported to Nokia's N-Gage in 2003 as SonicN, with ports to J2ME devices by Gameloft and Android by Sega releasing in 2011.
+The GBA version is available on the Wii U's Virtual Console in Japan.

-Sonic Advance received positive reviews for its graphics, character animations, and faithfulness to the original Genesis games, but was criticized for its short length and special stages.
+Sonic Advance received positive reviews for its graphics, character animations, and faithfulness to the original Genesis games, but also received some criticism for its short length and special stages.
 It was a major commercial success, selling 1.21 million copies in the United States and is among the GBA's bestselling games.
 The game was followed by two sequels also on the Game Boy Advance; Sonic Advance 2 (2002) and Sonic Advance 3 (2004).